-Amendment Source(s) Subject(s) Adopted Effective Applicable 32 (Eleventh Edition) Various sources, including Conclusion 40/51 b) of the European Air Navigation Planning Group (EANPG); Conclusion 13/51 of the AFI Planning and Implementation Regional Group (APIRG); Air Navigation Commission; and the Secretariat Introduction in Chapter 2 of a revised definition for Integrated Aeronautical Information Package; upgrading to a Standard of a provision in Chapter 3 concerning the use of English text; amendments to Chapter 4 concerning specifications for AIP Amendments and Supplements; restructuring and amending of provisions in Chapter 5 and Appendix 6; promulgation by NOTAM of contingency measures; new provisions in Chapter 8 concerning collection of information on the presence of bird hazards to aircraft operations at aerodromes/heliports; and alignment of Appendix 1 with the provisions of Annex 3.
-28 February 2003 14 July 2003 27 November 2003 33 (Twelfth Edition) Recommendation 4/6 of OCP/12; Recommendation 5.3/2 of OCP/13; Recommendation 3/1 of GNSSP/4; Air Navigation Commission; and the Secretariat New provisions concerning definitions; the vertical reference system and the temporal reference system for international civil aviation; electronic terrain and obstacle data; aeronautical data quality requirements; inclusion of GNSS-related elements in aeronautical information; and the Radar Minimum Altitude Chart - ICAO; and updating of existing provisions related to the World Geodetic System - 1984 (WGS-84) and the Aeronautical Information Publication (AIP).
+Amendment Source(s) Subject(s) Adopted Effective Applicable 32 (Eleventh Edition) 28 February 2003 14 July 2003 27 November 2003 33 (Twelfth Edition) Recommendation 4/6 of OCP/12; Recommendation 5.3/2 of OCP/13; Recommendation 3/1 of GNSSP/4; Air Navigation Commission; and the Secretariat New provisions concerning definitions; the vertical reference system and the temporal reference system for international civil aviation; electronic terrain and obstacle data; aeronautical data quality requirements; inclusion of GNSS-related elements in aeronautical information; and the Radar Minimum Altitude Chart - ICAO; and updating of existing provisions related to the World Geodetic System - 1984 (WGS-84) and the Aeronautical Information Publication (AIP).
 23 February 2004 12 July 2004 25 November 2004; 20 November 2008; 18 November 2010 34 Various sources, including EANPG Conclusion 44/19, Recommendation 2.3/2 of the AIS/MAP Divisional Meeting (1998), and recommendations of the IAWVOPSG/1, OCP/14 and OPLINKP/1 meetings Definitions and introduction of a new Aerodrome Terrain and Obstacle Chart - ICAO (Electronic).
 Updating of existing provisions related to the distribution of NOTAM on volcanic activity; use of the AIRAC system; information included in pre-flight briefings; and information to be included in the AIP.
-2 March 2007 16 July 2007 22 November 2007 35 Proposals by the Navigation Systems Panel third working group of the whole (NSP/WG/WHL/3); the Secretariat with the assistance of the Required Navigation Performance and Special Operational Requirements Study Group (RNPSORSG); proposals by the Aerodromes Panel (AP/1); and Recommendation 9/3 of the Instrument Flight Procedures Panel first working group of the whole (IFPP/WG/WHL/1) Definitions and new provisions relating to the provision of information on the status of navigations aids; performance-based navigation terminology; promulgation in the AIP of the status of aerodrome certification; and instrument flight procedures terminology.
-4 March 2009 20 July 2009 19 November 2009 36 (Thirteenth Edition) The Secretariat with the assistance of the Aviation Use of the Public Internet Study Group (AUPISG) and the Aeronautical Information Services-Aeronautical Information Management Study Group (AIS-AIMSG); recommendations of the fourth meeting of the International Airways Volcano Watch Operations Group (IAVWOPSG/4) New provisions relating to the operational use of the public Internet; the reporting of volcanic ash deposition; quality management systems; the use of automation enabling digital data exchange; electronic aeronautical information publications; the NOTAM Format; and electronic terrain and obstacle data.
+2 March 2007 16 July 2007 22 November 2007 35 Proposals by the Navigation Systems Panel third working group of the whole (NSP/WG/WHL/3); the Secretariat with the assistance of the Required Navigation Performance and Special Operational Requirements Study Group (RNPSORSG); proposals by the Aerodromes Panel (AP/1); and Recommendation 9/3 of the Instrument Flight Procedures Panel first working group of the whole (IFPP/WG/WHL/1) d working group of the wholeinformation on the status of navigations aids;SP/WG/WHL/3); the Secretariat with theinformation on the status of navigation saids;istance of the Required Navigationperformance-based navigation terminology; promulgation informance and Special Operationalinstrument flight procedures terminology.quirements Study Group (RNPSORSG);instrument flight procedures terminology.posals by the Aerodromes Panel (AP/1);I Recommendation 9/3 of the Instrumentght Procedures Panel first working groupinformation on the status of navigation saids; 36 (Thirteenth Edition) The Secretariat with the assistance of the Aviation Use of the Public Internet Study Group (AUPISG) and the Aeronautical Information Services-Aeronautical Information Management Study Group (AIS-AIMSG); recommendations of the fourth meeting of the International Airways Volcano Watch Operations Group (IAVWOPSG/4) New provisions relating to the operational use of the public Internet; the reporting of volcanic ash deposition; quality management systems; the use of automation enabling digital data exchange; electronic aeronautical information publications; the NOTAM Format; and electronic terrain and obstacle data.
 22 February 2010 12 July 2010 18 November 2010; 12 November 2015